 3. Carry cuticle scissors everywhere you go

+If you’re a chronic nail biter, carrying cuticle scissors or nail clippers around should be your thing.
 Because the scissors or clipper will enable you to trim those hangnails instead of using your teeth.
 By so doing, you’re consciously replacing your old habit with a preferable one.

 4. Be like Queen Elizabeth 11